 He formed the Cinque Ports Ensemble in 2008 and in 2010 he retired as a violinist and concentrated on conducting.
 A year later in 2011 he took on the role as a film actor when he played the roll of Bill the 1st violin in the film Quartet.

-As a teacher he has been the Director of Orchestral Studies at the Royal Academy of Music in London.
+As a teacher he was the Director of Orchestral Studies at the Royal Academy of Music in London.

 London Virtuosi recordings